 Can I Sue My Employer for Pregnancy Discrimination?

 It is unlawful for employers to discriminate against pregnant women in any way, shape, or form.
 If you have been discriminated against because of being pregnant, our lawyers can sue your employer for pregnancy discrimination.
 The Pregnancy Discrimination Act (PDA) is an amendment to the Title VII of the Civil Rights Act of 1964 which states that discrimination on the grounds of pregnancy, childbirth, or a medical condition which is related to pregnancy constitutes as illegal sex discrimination.
 This means that women who are pregnant, or have been affected by pregnancy, must be treated in the exact same manner as their coworkers or other applicants.
 Their equal treatment must be based on those other coworkers/applicants who are close to their ability, or inability, to work.
 Pregnancy discrimination is the act of treating a woman critically or unfavorably because she is pregnant, will become pregnant, recently underwent childbirth, or some other medical condition that is concomitant to her pregnancy.
-The California Employment Attorneys Group has the resources and attorneys to help build your case.
+The California Labor Law Employment Attorneys Group has the resources and attorneys to help build your case.

 PDA of Title VII